NodeBB/docs/docs/configuring/running.md

 Note that we are passing `--no-silent` and `--no-daemon` to the executable.
 The former ensures that logging is sent to stdout (in which case you can view the log output by running `journalctl -u nodebb`), and the latter doesn't do any forking and runs in the main parent thread.

+For more information on configuring systemd, please consult [the manpage for the systemd service](https://www.freedesktop.org/software/systemd/man/systemd.service.html).

 ## Upstart

 Older versions of Ubuntu may utilise [Upstart](http://upstart.ubuntu.com/) to manage processes at boot.
 Upstart also handles restarts of scripts if/when they crash.